sam-timmins/52-card-golf/README.md

 ## User Goals
 * Selection of cards able to be played with
 * Continual score feedback throughout the game
-* Know when it is the user's go and not
+* Know when it is the users go and not
 * Clear instruction as to how to play the game
-* Know the outcome of the game, win, loose or draw
+* Know the outcome of the game, win, lose or draw

 ## User Stories